 On the other hand celery is on the list of high FODMAP foods to avoid if you if you have IBS, SIBO (small intestine bacterial overgrowth) or other gut problems.

 Celery is also one of the 14 main allergens that have to be declared on food labels by law in Europe.

 Celery Juice Recipe to Cleanse your Body

 Take 1 large bunch of organic celery.
 Celery is one of the vegetables that gets sprayed with pesticides so it’s important to use organic.
 If this is impossible then wash the celery really well with a good vegetable wash.

 Cut into suitable lengths and run it through your juicer.
+Check out this guide for the best juicer for celery.
 Drink immediately for best results.
 Alternatively, you can chop the celery and blend it in a high-speed blender until smooth.
 Strain well and drink the juice immediately.

 It’s best to drink the 16 oz first thing in the morning on an empty stomach although Anthony William says you can drink your lemon juice first.
 Wait for 30 minutes after drinking the celery juice before eating.

 If you find the taste of straight celery juice too strong, you can juice one cucumber and/or one apple with the celery.
 Green apples are best.